 My immersion cold brew device was for a long time the humble mason jar with some sort of filtration.
-My Filtron went to my mom, who got hooked on cold brew, and since I didn’t use it often enough, it had to change owners.
+My Filtron went to my mom, who got hooked on the cold brew, and since I didn’t use it often enough, it had to change owners.
 My wife didn’t quite like the Filtron because it was taking too much space.

 The fabric filter in a mason jar worked perfectly for me and I thought there was no need to change.
 Initially, I used a cotton bag as the filter, and to be honest I loved it.
 Then I got tired of washing the bag, it is pretty low maintenance.
 But with a metallic screen filter it was even easier; washing the filter was a breeze.
-This worked nice for a while, and everybody was happy with my cold brew.
+This worked nicely for a while, and everybody was happy with my cold brew.
 That until the day my daughter suggested that my cold brew coffee maker could use an aesthetic upgrade.
 “What’s wrong with my mason jar”, I replied offended.
 She obviously pulled back and said it was very nice and rustic, but that day I knew I had to find a cold brew coffee maker more visually appealing.

 Not long after the discussion with my daughter, I was browsing Amazon for a replacement gasket for my friend’s Gaggia Carezza, and I stumbled across some cold brew pitchers.
 I couldn’t resist, and I bought a pitcher on the spot.
 I have to thank my daughter for her comment, not only I have a beautiful cold brew coffee maker, but functionally is better than both the cotton bag and the screen filter.
 I’ll show you in a bit why this type of cold brew maker is better than the mason jar.
 More than that I’ll show you why I don’t recommend you to buy the Yama cold dripper.